nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 * Security server code (**reference data: 2.4**), which is chosen by the security server administrator and which has to be unique across all the security servers belonging to the same X-Road member.
 * Software token’s PIN (**reference data: 2.5**).
 The PIN will be used to protect the keys stored in the software token.
 The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.

-### 3.4 Configuring configuration backup encryption
+### 3.4 Configuring Configuration Backup Encryption

 It is possible to automatically encrypt security server configuration backups.
 Security server uses The GNU Privacy Guard (https://www.gnupg.org) for backup encryption and verification.
 Backups are always signed, but backup encryption is initially turned off.